 - 1. Throughout the semester, course activity points are offered.
 Students who complete the assignments when offered, earn the points. - 2.
 Some of the course activity points are provided through the Top Hat platform. - 3.
 Course lectures will be provided through the Top Hat platform and include course activities within them. - 4.
 There are no make-up assignments for course activities. - 5.
-Two missed-course activities will be dropped and the average of the remaining points will be used as the course activities grade in the calculation of the grade after a 74% exam average is obtained on the four objective exams.
+The average of the points will be used as the course activities grade in the calculation of the grade after a 74% exam average is obtained on the four objective exams.